adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessments-in-the-ndis.md

 FCAs form a critical part of the evidence base for NDIS planning decisions, directly influencing funding allocations for supports and services.

+For comprehensive guides on what a functional capacity assessment includes and sample reports, see our [Ultimate Functional Capacity Assessment Guide 2025](/blog/functional-capacity-assessment-ultimate-guide-2025/) and [Functional Capacity Assessment Report Example](/blog/functional-capacity-assessment-report-example-what-a-good-one-looks-like/).

 ## Who Conducts Functional Capacity Assessments?
 FCAs are performed by qualified health professionals, including: